PrestaShop/QANightlyResults/README.md

 Remove the .dist extension for all files in application/config.
 For example, `database.php.dist` becomes `database.php`.
 Open them and edit them at your convenience (mainly `config.php` and `database.php`).

+Set up a vhost that points to the `/public` folder.

+## Inserting new data

 Use `insert.php` to insert json files.
 This file uses the `database.php` config file in `application/config` so be sure it's set up correctly.

-The first argument of the script is the path to the file.
+The first argument of the script is the path to the file you want to insert.
 The filename **must** look like this : `reports_2019-06-05-1.7.6.x.json` ("reports_YYYY-MM-DD-VERSION.json") to work properly.